 - Many breweries were contacted but not all responded.
 We hope that all are well.

-- The brewer at one Maryland brewpub angrily asked that my mention of them be removed.
-My information had come from the owner (and was generally good news); the brewer vehemently disagreed.
+- The brewer at one Maryland brewpub angrily asked that my mention of it be removed.
+My information had come from the owner and was generally good news; the brewer vehemently disagreed.
+I've redacted it.

 - More coverage from The Original Beer in Baltimore: here.